 The Apollo Tile II features the same technology in a tile designed to blend with flat concrete tiles.
 Both install directly on your roof sheathing with standard deck screws.

 Apollo II cost is not publicly known at present, but rumored to range from $30 to $60 per square foot installed, with various factors involved.
-At that price, Apollo II shingles and tiles cannot compete with Tesla and 3 IN 1 ROOF, so expect CertainTeed to drop the price significantly or get out of the solar tile industry.
+At that price, Apollo II shingles and tiles cannot compete with Tesla (note: Tesla solar tiles are not a viable product as of yet.
+Long term viability is currently unclear) and 3 IN 1 ROOF, so expect CertainTeed to drop the price significantly or get out of the solar tile industry.

 CertainTeed does make standard solar panels, the CertainTeed Solstice line that offers a choice of mono- or polycrystalline panels.
 Black or silver framing and black or white backsheet are options, plus either string or microinverters.